briansu2004/udemy-devops-real-projects/002-JenkinsCICD/01_Y_WindowsOnly.md

 e. **"ID"**: Enter the name of this credential, which will be referred in the Pipeline later.
 For example, github-token.

-f. **"Branch Specifier (blank for 'any')"**: Enter the branch which has your Jenkinsfile, for example, `*/main`
+f. **"Branch Specifier (blank for 'any')"**: Enter the branch which has our Jenkinsfile, for example, `*/main`

-g. **"Script Path"**: Enter the relative path for the Jenkinsfile in your repo, for example, 002-JenkinsCICD/Jenkinsfile
+g. **"Script Path"**: Enter the relative path for the Jenkinsfile in our repo, for example, 002-JenkinsCICD/Jenkinsfile

 h.
 Unselect **"Lightweight checkout"**